 Master in Transnational Law

-Following the curricular year of the LL.M. programmes, students may enrol in our Master in Transnational Law (MTL) programme.
+Following the curricular year of the LL.M. programmes, students may enroll in our Master in Transnational Law (MTL) programme.
 This will allow them to submit and defend a masters’ thesis, in order to obtain a Masters Diploma.

 As MTL candidates, students are encouraged to do a semester abroad, by taking advantage of the agreements that Católica Global School of Law has with top American and European schools, such as Cornell (USA), Washington University (USA), Leuven (Belgium) or Tilburg (The Netherlands).